huggingface/text-generation-inference/docs/source/conceptual/quantization.md

 ## Quantization with GPTQ

 GPTQ is a post-training quantization method to make the model smaller.
-It quantizes each weight by finding a compressed version of that weight, that will yield a minimum mean squared error like below 👇
+It quantizes the layers by finding a compressed version of that weight, that will yield a minimum mean squared error like below 👇

 Given a layer \\(l\\) with weight matrix \\(W_{l}\\) and layer input \\(X_{l}\\), find quantized weight \\(\\hat{W}_{l}\\):